mijp1/castep-docs/docs/tutorials/GA/Introduction.md

 tells me that it is Fd-3m - diamond (though the lower tolerance structure is R-3m - this was a very short run so it hasn't got the perfect structure still, but it is close).
 The 'family tree' of that cell looks like this:

 ![Family tree](Family_tree.png)

+Let's go through the steps above to see what happened in this specific case -

+1. The 0th generation was randomly generated.
+In this case, members 2, 5, 9, 10 and 12 ended up being ancestors of the final structure
+2. Members 2 and 5 bred to generate 1,4 (which mutated).
+The same happened for member 9
+3. Generation 2 member 11 was created using 0, 9 and 1,9.
+This means that out of the 24 potential parents from generation 1 (12 parents and 12 children generated from said parents), both of them were fit enough to become parents for generation 2.
+4. Generation 3 member 4 was created by breeding 2,11 and 1,4.
+This means that 1,4 survived the fitness tests of generations 1 (where it was made as a child) and 2, where it competed with other parents and their children alike.
+5. In generations 4, 5 and 6, no ancestors were generated.
+Looking forward, that means that 1,4 and 2,11 either didn't breed at all (the parent combinations are ROULETTE RANDOM) or whatever child they made didn't have a mutation favourable enough to be the lowest enthalpy structure.
+6. Finally, in generation 6, 3,4 bred with 2,11 (its own parent - again after the children are generated they are all treated as equal parent candidates) to generate 6,7.